 Here are a few examples of organizational goals, how a great training program can help achieve them and how to measure that success:

-Organizational Goal | How Training Can Help to Achieve Goal | Measure |
+Organizational Goal | How Training Can Help to Achieve a Goal | Measure |

-Acquire and retain SaaS customers | Effective customer training programs will directly impact customer retention. | Measure the % of users trained per customer and compare that to those that were retained vs churned. |
+Acquire and retain SaaS customers | Effective customer training programs can have a direct impact on customer retention. | Measure the % of users trained per customer and compare that to those that were retained vs churned. |

-Generate revenue | For profit customer learning programs contribute to revenue generation. | Track typical sales metrics like Total Revenue from Learning sold. |
+Generate revenue | For-profit customer learning programs contribute to revenue generation. | Track typical sales metrics, such as Total Revenue from Learning sold. |

-Become trusted industry experts | Create generic industry training assets and promote them to gain a community of followers.
-Assets can include blogs, webinars, and training courses. | Measurement will depend on the types of training assets, some examples are: track responses and/or impressions of industry specific social posts & blogs, attendance for events. |
+Become trusted industry experts. | Create generic industry training assets and promote them to gain a community of followers.
+Assets can include blogs, webinars, and training courses. | Measurement will depend on the types of training assets, including tracking responses and/or impressions of industry-specific social posts and blogs, as well as attendance at events. |

 Step 2: Conduct interviews to determine learning needs

-Questions at this stage are typically broad as the aim is to determine what training is required at a high level so that you consider the whole organization and its goals rather than the needs of a specific role or team.
+Questions at this stage are typically broad, as the aim is to determine what training is required at a high level, so that you consider the whole organization and its goals rather than the needs of a specific role or team.

 Training assessment questions include: